More Democrats join wave of lawmakers calling on Biden to drop out of 2024 race

 Mr. Biden has so far bucked the pressure to call off his campaign, maintaining that voters selected him as the presumptive Democratic presidential nominee.
 While he has spent the weeks since the June 27 debate campaigning and participating in media interviews, the president was sidelined from the trail Wednesday when he tested positive for COVID-19 and returned to his home in Delaware to quarantine.

+"While the majority of the caucus and the diverse base of the party continues to stand with the President and his historic record of delivering for their communities, we're clear-eyed that the urgency and stakes of beating Donald Trump means others feel differently," Mia Ehrenberg, a Biden campaign spokesperson, said in a statement.
+"We all share the same goal: an America where everyone gets a fair shot and freedom and democracy are protected.
+Unlike Republicans, we're a party that accepts — and even celebrates — differing opinions, but in the end, we will absolutely come together to beat Donald Trump this November."

-Despite the pushback to Mr. Biden's continued campaign from the more than two dozen House Democrats, the chamber's Democratic leader, Hakeem Jeffries, has continued to back the president.
+Despite the pushback to Mr. Biden's continued campaign from the more than two dozen House Democrats, the chamber's Democratic leader, Hakeem Jeffries, has continued to back the president publicly.

 "President Biden, as I've said repeatedly, is our nominee and he has a tremendous track record of success," Jeffries, a New York Democrat, said Friday.
 "He's one of the most accomplished American presidents in our history and he has the vision, I believe, the ability, capacity and track record to make a case to the American people that will result in us being successful in November."